Stazed/rakarrack-plus/README.md

 --------------------

 First release under the new name "Rakarrack-plus".
-Important changes from earlier versions - Rakarrack-plus:
+Important changes from earlier versions:
 *   FLTK version required >= 1.3
 *   All text fonts are auto resized for the GUI
 *   "Wet/Dry" sliders are now "Dry/Wet" (backwards compatible except Dual Flange and Ring)